spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/oci-registry.md

 ## Limitations

-- Public OCI registries are not supported.
-You must use a private OCI registry that supports basic authentication.

-- Synchronization management is not supported for OCI registries.
-OCI registries are automatically synchronized with Palette and the synchronization cannot be disabled.
+- Synchronization is not supported for Zarf registries.

 <br />